cyralinc/dmap/README.md

 #### Requirements

-The Dmap library requires a set of read-only AWS service permissions, so that it's able to find existing data repositories from these services.
-IAM credentials with permissions for the following actions are required:
+The Dmap library requires a set of read-only AWS service permissions to perform and environment scan, so that it's able to find existing data repositories from these services.
+IAM credentials with permissions for the following actions are
+required:

 - `rds:DescribeDBClusters`
 - `rds:DescribeDBInstances`